RepubblicaTech/PyOS/README.md

-# THIS BRANCH IS VERY FREQUENTLY UPDATED, it might contain unstable code.
+# THIS BRANCH IS VERY FREQUENTLY UPDATED, it might contain non-working code.
 To use a stable version of PythonOS, check out the `main` branch (or the latest stable release)

 # PyOS
 A simple Python OS.
 99,9% using Python (almost no `os.system()` stuff)